petedavisdev/petedavis.dev/_posts/fun-things-you-can-do-in-vuepress-markdown.md

   <span v-else>Enter a valid year</span>
 </blockquote>

-And because you are a {{ myGeneration ? myGeneration.toLowerCase() : 'Vue developer' }}, I'm sure you can think of lots of ways you can use this to make your web content way more engaging.
+And because you are a {{ myGeneration || 'creative developer' }}, I'm sure you can think of lots of ways you can use this to make your web content way more engaging.

 ## Components FTW :smile: